-The story of the South Side Chicago neighborhoods started as people from the historic black community of Bronzeville, also known as the Low Ends, began to relocate into the South Side as urban renewal destroyed many of their homes.
+The story of the South Side Chicago neighborhoods started as people from the historic black community of Bronzeville, also known as the Low Ends, began to relocate into the South Side as urban renewal destroyed much of the community.

 South Side Chicago Neighborhoods: New City / Back of the Yards

-With a mix of different racial groups, some of the first gangs in the area was an all-white gang known as the Gaylords and a Hispanic gang called the Renegade Saints.
+With a mix of different racial groups, some of the first South Side Chicago gangs in the area were an all-white gang known as the Gaylords and a Hispanic gang called the Renegade Saints.

 As the years passed and the Chicago gangs becoming more of a business, together with white flight from the Chicago South Side, the Gaylords would later fade away from the neighborhood.

-New City would later become known for areas like Damenville along Damen Avenue, Halo City, 48th Street, and the infamous Moe Town between 51st and 55th around Sherman Park.
+New City would later become known for areas of South Side Chicago gangs in areas like Damenville, Halo City, 48th Street, and the infamous Moe Town around Sherman Park.

 South Side Chicago Neighborhoods: Englewood

-Englewood was once a famous community with 63rd Street being the heart of the community, from Ashland to Halsted, with a small African-American presence.
+Englewood was once a famous community with 63rd Street being the heart of the community, from Ashland to Halsted, which once only had a small African-American presence.

-As many white families were beginning to leave the area and the historic black community of Bronzeville in the Low Ends was becoming smaller in size, due to the construction of the highway and housing projects, many people were force to move into Englewood.
+The movement occurred as many white families were beginning to leave and the black community of Bronzeville was becoming smaller in size due to the construction of the highway and housing projects.

-The black community would slowly expand from Halsted to Damen and from around 59th Street to around 71st Street, supposedly making the entire Englewood area predominantly African-American by the 1970s.
+The black community would slowly expand from Halsted to Damen and from 59th Street to around 71st Street as Englewood became predominantly African-American by the 1970s.

-These two factions would eventually separate, which led to an on going rival between the two.
+These two factions would eventually separate, which led to an ongoing rival between the two Chicago South Side gangs.